beginning of content

 Surgery

-Surgery may be recommended for a severe prolapse or when your symptoms do not improve with other treatments.
+If you have a severe prolapse and your symptoms do not improve with other treatments, surgery may help.

-Your doctor will talk with you about different procedures to repair the prolapse.
-There are various options, and it's important to talk through all the options so that you understand their risks and benefits.
+Your doctor will talk with you about different surgical procedures to repair the prolapse.
+It's important to talk through all the options so you understand the risks and benefits.

 Can a prolapsed uterus be prevented?

-The best thing you can do to prevent a prolapsed uterus is to keep your pelvic floor muscles strong.
-You can do this with pelvic floor exercises and the lifestyle measures that help with treating prolapsed uterus.
+The best thing you can do to prevent a prolapsed uterus is to keep your pelvic floor muscles strong with specific exercises.
+You can have your exercises checked by a pelvic floor physiotherapist to make sure you are doing them correctly.

-Visit the Pelvic Floor First website from the Continence Foundation of Australia for more information about your pelvic floor and how to keep it strong.
+Visit the Pelvic Floor First website from Continence Health Australia for more information about pelvic floor strengthening.

 Resources and support